walleth/walleth.github.com/_posts/2017-10-18-issuETH-ethereum-issue-bounties.md

 # Motivation

-I really liked the idea of [commiteth](https://commiteth.com/) and wanted to use it for my projects - but had a [problem with the permission model.](https://github.com/status-im/commiteth/issues/56)
+I really liked the idea of [commiteth](https://commiteth.com/) and wanted to use it for WALLETH and other projects - but had a [problem with the permission model of commiteth](https://github.com/status-im/commiteth/issues/56).

 ![](/assets/img/news/commiteth_permissions.png)